 - Make plans in advance in case you become ill or have an injury.
 Where is the nearest hospital?
 Who is a reliable doctor and dentist that speaks English?
 Your health is too important to chance it to broken English and bad translations.

-- Think about common, over-the-counter medications you might need, as these can be unavailable in many countries.
+- Consider common, over-the-counter medications you might need, as these can be unavailable in many countries.

-*One woman I interviewed, who was working in Saudi Arabia, told me that there were taxis who would pick up women, then take them to back alleys and dark area in the city.
-Their belongings were stolen and often they were assaulted.
-To avoid this, her boss told her about a driver that was safe and honest.
+*One woman I interviewed, who was working in Saudi Arabia, told me that there were taxis that would pick up women, then take them to back alleys and dark areas in the city.
+Their belongings were stolen, and often they were assaulted.
+To avoid this, her boss told her about a safe and honest driver.
 He was the only person that she used to drive her where she needed to go.